exostic/RocketbotMQTT/README.md

 [npmjs]: https://www.npmjs.com

-## Rocket.chat
+### Rocket.chat

 This hubot uses Rocketchat adapter to interact with users.
 Configure your Rocketchat user ( bot ) in launch.sh or in rocketbot-mqtt.json

 ### MQTT Client

-Client config takes place inside init files.
+Client configuration takes place inside init files.

 For just plaintext you'll want the following in your environmnet, and to block comment out the options involving SSL